 Term Definition Q QIS Quantitative Impact Study, conducted prior to implementation of EU Solvency II.
-The 4 th study, known as QIS4, was conducted in May 2008.
-The draft of the 5 th study, QIS5 was released on April 15, 2010 and its official release is scheduled for July 2010.
-R Required capital The portion of assets held in excess of statutory liabilities whose distribution to shareholders is restricted.
-Risk-free rate In this report, the risk-free rate means the reference rate prescribed in the MCEV Principles.
+Especially, the fifth study conducted from August to November 2010 is called QIS5.
+R Required capital The portion of assets held in excess of statutory liabilities whose distribution to shareholders is restricted Risk-free rate In this report, the risk-free rate means the reference rate prescribed in the MCEV Principles.
 The reference rate differs depending on currency, term and liquidity.
 Unless future cash flow is reasonably predictable the interest swap rate is used.
 If future cash flow is reasonably predictable a liquidity premium is added to the interest swap rate where appropriate.
 Risk margin In the context of Solvency II, the risk margin is the cost of retaining capital for non-hedgeable risks reflected in the evaluation of insurance liabilities on an economic value basis.
 Risk neutral Risk neutrality means that market participants are indifferent to risk, being scenario neither risk averse nor risk seeking.
-Risk neutral scenarios are those generated assuming risk neutrality. Т Time value and An option value can be thought of consisting of two parts, time value and intrinsic value intrinsic value.
+Risk neutral scenarios are those generated assuming risk neutrality.
+T Time value and An option value can be thought of consisting of two parts, time value and intrinsic value intrinsic value.
 The intrinsic value of an option is the option pay-off that would be realized if the option was settled on the valuation date.
 The time value corresponds to the possibility of the option value increasing up to expiry.